 McHugh, Jimmy and Dorothy Fields: two early hits and six standards, 1928 to 1935

-An excerpt from the Jimmy McHugh biography at songwritershalloffame.org (photos added):
+An excerpt from the Jimmy McHugh biography at songwritershalloffame.org (with photos added, and minor edits made, by musicdoc1):

 In 1927 one of McHugh’s most important professional relationships began when he met lyricist Dorothy Fields.
 They began writing together and in 1928 they had a there first big hit with the enduringly popular “I Can’t Give You Anything But Love, Baby”, written far the all-black Broadway revue Blackbirds of 1928.
 Other songs written by them for this show were “Digga Digga Do,” Doin’ the New Low-Down,” and “I Must Have That Man”.